top of page

 • Players may not guard their home collection hoop

-• On a ending signal, the team that has the most soccer balls in their home collection hoop are declared the winning team
+• On an ending signal, the team that has collected all the balls or has the most soccer balls in their home collection hoop are declared the winning team

 • The teacher can vary the locomotor movement to each hoop (without the ball) at the start of each game